 \section{Conclusion}

-Our paper addresses a fundamental research question from representation learning: How do we learn text representations in such a way that NLP tasks, specifically conditional text generation, can be learned in the latent space?
-Previous work ($\embtoemb$) uses single-vector bottleneck autoencoders, which we argued to be fundamentally limited in how much text they can capture.
-We presented Bag-of-Vectors Autoencoders whose latent representation grows in size with the input as in attention-based models.
-We proposed L0Drop regularization, $\transformerplusplus$, and differentiable Hausdorff to facilitate training in its embedding space.
-Controlled experiments revealed that BoV-AEs perform substantially better when the text is too long to be encoded into a single vector, even of size $d = 512$.
+Our paper addresses a fundamental research question: How do we learn text representations in such a way that conditional text generation can be learned in the latent space (e.g. $\embtoemb$)?
+We propose Bag-of-Vectors Autoencoders to overcome the fundamental bottleneck of single-vector autoencoders: Controlled experiments revealed that, thanks to our technical contributions, BoV-AEs perform substantially better at learning in their embedding space when the text is too long to be encoded into a single vector.
+This lays the foundation for learning conditional long-text generation models in a framework such as $\embtoemb$ in an unsupervised manner. \ifthenelse{\boolean{short}}{}{A shortcoming of the model is that they are more sensitive with respect to hyperparameters when trained on the downstream task, destabilizing training.
+However, while it can be difficult to train models to their optimum (as is typical in deep learning), BoV-AEs are still better than the fixed-sized baseline.}

-Our study is fundamental in nature; we do not focus on any particular task.
-Instead, we systematically demonstrate the benefit of $\embtoemb$ with variable-size representations rather than fixed-sized representations via controlled experiments.
-However, our model is in principle fit for the future. \citet{mai2020plug} showed that the $\embtoemb$ framework benefits immensely from unlabeled data.
-As such, given enough compute and data for large-scale pretraining, Bag-of-Vectors Autoencoders could have the potential to become a \emph{Foundation Model}~\citep{bommasani2021opportunities} like BERT and GPT-3.
-Our study paves the way for the application of BoV-AEs for unsupervised tasks by demonstrating how to learn in their latent space.
+\short{}{ The state-of-the-art in practically all language-related tasks relies heavily on large-scale pretraining, which requires large amounts of resources.
+Our study is fundamental in nature; we systematically demonstrate the benefit of $\embtoemb$ with variable-size representations rather than fixed-sized representations via controlled experiments.
+Nevertheless, our model is in principle fit for the future.
+A unique advantage of the $\embtoemb$ framework is its compatibility with pretrained autoencoders. \citet{mai2020plug} showed that the $\embtoemb$ framework benefits immensely from unlabeled data.
+Moreover, in Appendix~\ref{app:yelp-sentences-pretraining}, we discuss promising results of an initial study that makes the pretrained autoencoder BART~\citep{lewis2019bart} compatible with $\embtoemb$ by further finetuning it with L0Drop regularization.
+This indicates that, given enough compute and data for large-scale pretraining from scratch, Bag-of-Vectors Autoencoders could have the potential to become a \emph{Foundation Model}~\citep{bommasani2021opportunities} like BERT, BART, and GPT-3.
+Our study paves the way for the application of BoV-AEs for unsupervised tasks by demonstrating how to learn in their latent space. }